y2hlbg/ParticleSystem/README.md

-base the renderer, you  can also modify it according to your needs
+Base the renderer, you  can also modify it according to your needs.

 we can use it in vue